By James Masters

 I had taken it out on God when God had delivered the very thing I had sought.
 Perhaps the ‘O’ in God really was for Orient like the Rabbi had said (he didn’t say that).
 I felt embarrassed, slightly ashamed and incredibly childish as if I’d just had a big temper tantrum because I didn’t get what I wanted.

 And yet, I know I’m not the only one who struggles on Yom Kippur.
-If you’re in Synagogue tomorrow, take a look around at just after 3pm and you’ll see men twitching from behind their prayer books, taking quick glances across the room to the man by the door, who always seems to know the score.
+If you’re in Synagogue tomorrow, take a look around at just after 3pm and you’ll see people twitching from behind their prayer books, taking quick glances across the room to the man by the door, who always seems to know the score.

 There’s the way a known Spurs fan enters the Synagogue late in the afternoon with a smile plastered across his face or how the Arsenal supporter with the club’s badge emblazoned on his kippah (skullcap) sits almost silently in the best seat in the house.